oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/kernel_args_restrict/README.md

 C and OpenCL programmers may recognize this concept as the `restrict` keyword.

 ### Tutorial Code Description
-In this tutorial, we will show how to use the `kernel_args_restrict` attribute for your kernel and the effect it has on performance.
-We show two kernels that perform the same function; one with the `[[intel::kernel_args_restrict]]` applied to it and the other without.
+In this tutorial, we will show how to use the `kernel_args_restrict` attribute for your kernel and its effect on performance.
+We show two kernels that perform the same function; one with and one without `[[intel::kernel_args_restrict]]` being applied to it.
 The function of the kernel is simple: copy the contents of one buffer to another.
-We will analyze the effect of the `[[intel::kernel_args_restrict]]` attribute on the performance of the kernel by analyzing the loop II in the reports and the latency of the kernel on actual hardware.
+We will analyze the effect of the `[[intel::kernel_args_restrict]]` attribute on the kernel's performance by analyzing loop II in the reports and the latency of the kernel on actual hardware.

 ## Key Concepts
 * The problem of *pointer aliasing* and its impact on compiler optimizations